- Kill Permit required from DWR to kill during closed season.

 Like DMAP, DCAP started in 1988 and also is a site-specific deer damage management program designed to increase a landowner’s management options by allowing a more liberal harvest of antlerless deer than offered under general hunting regulations.
 The primary objective of DCAP is to provide site-specific assistance to control crop depredation or other property damage by deer.
 A land owner who demonstrates damage from deer can use a kill permit at the time of damage (see below) or may defer removing deer until the hunting season using DCAP tags.
 DCAP permit tags can be used only to harvest antlerless deer (does and male fawns).
 DCAP is not available in cities and counties east of the Blue Ridge in which the general firearms deer season is full season either-sex (except Fairfax County).

 As provided by Virginia State Statute §29.1-529.
-Killing of deer damaging fruit trees, crops, livestock or personal property or creating a hazard to aircraft or motor vehicles, the VDGIF is authorized to permit owners or lessees of land to kill deer where deer cause commercial or personal property damage.
+Killing of deer damaging fruit trees, crops, livestock or personal property or creating a hazard to aircraft or motor vehicles, the DWR is authorized to permit owners or lessees of land to kill deer where deer cause commercial or personal property damage.
 Under the kill permit system, a landowner/lessee who sustains deer damage must report the damage to the local conservation police officer for investigation.
 If, upon investigation, the officer (or designee of the Director) determines that deer are responsible for the reported damage, he/she may authorize in writing that the owner/lessee, or other person(s) designated by the officer, be allowed to kill deer when they are found upon the property where the damage occurred.

 Deer Population Reduction Program (DPOP)